unoduetre/poplog/v15.65/poplog/v15.65/INSTALL/AREADME.txt

 THE POPLOG LINK SCRIPTS
 =======================
 Aaron Sloman

-11 Feb 2015
-Changed to use saved basepop11 in case new one does not work.

 21 Oct 2014

 Something has changed in the Ubuntu linker that stopped poplog linking